A struggle for democracy!

 Inequality is right.

-These assumptions of meritocracy, accepted by many communities, allow some humans to see themselves as special; allow
+These assumptions of meritocracy, accepted by many communities, allow some humans to see themselves as special; allow those

-insufferable on earth in the belief that they will enter the kingdom of heaven.
+in the belief that they will enter the kingdom of heaven.

 Jan.2012 a contact from the USA [Emma] referred me to the writings Abraham Vereide [the New World Order], and Jeff Sharlet